guardian/jr-api-gateway-workshop/TutorialWeek1.md

 Make sure you replace <name of project> with your project name you decided on in step 1

 21. Push, wait for build on TC, go to https://riffraff.gutools.co.uk/deployment/request and start typing in your project name.
 Click deploy.
- This will upload your artifact to https://s3.console.aws.amazon.com/s3/buckets/gu-jr-microservice-workshop-dist/playground/PROD/<your project name>/<your project name>.zip
+ This will upload your artifact to https://s3.console.aws.amazon.com/s3/buckets/gu-<name of your project>-dist/playground/PROD/<your project name>/<your project name>.zip

 22. Create a cloudformation template in the root, cfn.yaml, with the following: